KusionStack/kusionstack.io/docs/reference/cli/kcl/fmt.md

 # Format

-KCL supports formatting multiple KCL files via the built-in formatting tool.
+The KCL Format tool supports reformatting KCL files to the standard code style.
 This article demonstrates the KCL code style and how to use the KCL Format tool.

 ## Code Style